n8n-io/n8n-docs/docs/integrations/builtin/credentials/openweathermap.md

 ## Using API access token

-To configure this credential, you'll need:
+To configure this credential, you'll need an [OpenWeatherMap](https://openweathermap.org/){:target=_blank .external-link} account and:

-- An **Access Token**: When you first sign up for your account, OpenWeatherMap includes an **API Key** (APP Key) in your confirmation email.
+- An **Access Token**

+When you first sign up for your account, OpenWeatherMap includes an **API Key** (APP Key) in your confirmation email.
+You can use this key in your n8n credential.

 To create and view API keys, go to **Account >** [**API Keys**](https://home.openweathermap.org/api_keys){:target=_blank .external-link}.